Oscillatory regimes of the thermomagnetic instability in superconducting films

-Consider a superconducting strip of thickness $d$ and width $2w$, with $d\ll w$, placed in an applied field $H_{\rm a}$ as shown in figure~\ref{fig:sample}.
-The strip is in thermal contact with the substrate, which is kept at constant temperature $T_0$.
-The material law ($E$-$J$ relation) of the superconductor is, due to flux pinning, taken as strongly nonlinear \cite{brandt95},
+Consider a superconducting film shaped as a strip of thickness $d$ and width $2w$, where $w\gg d$.
+The strip is very long in the $y$-direction, and is in thermal contact with the substrate, see Fig.~\ref{fig:sample}.
+The sample is initially zero-field cooled to a temperature, $T$, below the superconducting transition temperature, $T_c$, whereupon a perpendicular magnetic field $H_a$ is applied at a constant rate $\dot{H}_a$.
+The overall flux dynamics in the superconductor is assumed to follow the Bean model.
+The magnetic flux then penetrates to a depth $l$, which increases with the field as \cite{brandt93},